Ishant Sharma

 An injury to Munaf Patel made way for Ishant to make his Indian Test debut against Bangladesh in May 2007.
 Also, he made his impact against Pakistan in a Test match scalping 5/140 in late 2007 which was just the second Test of his career.

 His biggest announcement on the world stage came against Australia during the 2008 tour, especially his bowling against the Aussie captain and legend, Ricky Ponting.
 Not surprisingly, he also holds the distinction of having bowled the fastest ball ever bowled by an Indian when his delivery crossed the 150+ mark clocking 152.6 km/h in the same tour at the Adelaide Oval, which has now been over-taken by Jasprit Bumrah as he clocked 153 km/h at the same location.
 During the following CB series, he scalped 14 wickets and was also the highest wicket-taker in the series.
-His exploits got Kolkata's attention in the inaugural season of the Indian T20 League as they cashed out for him and got him which also made him one of the highest-paid players of the League.
+His exploits got Kolkata's attention in the inaugural season of the Indian Premier League as they cashed out for him and got him which also made him one of the highest-paid players of the League.

 During the later stages of 2008, when the Australian team toured India, Ishant and Zaheer ripped them apart with their reverse swing.
 He was also named the Man of the Series as he picked up 15 wickets throughout the course of the series.

 Coming into 2009, Ishant's form took a huge dip, and his self-confidence was shattered as well.
-In the Indian T20 League, he didn't replicate his form from the previous years as he was picked as a bowler by the batsmen to attack and hit all over the park as Kolkata performed horribly and finished last in the second season.
+In the Indian Premier League, he didn't replicate his form from the previous years as he was picked as a bowler by the batsmen to attack and hit all over the park as Kolkata performed horribly and finished last in the second season.
 His form did not pick up during the 2009 ICC T20 World Cup either.

 In 2012, Ishant underwent ankle surgery and could not play for the next couple of months.
 The selectors decided to keep him in the Test squad but he performed sub-par picking up just 16 wickets in 8 Tests when India toured England, Australia and later when Australia toured India.
 He did have a shimmer of hope in 2013 as during the ICC 2013 Champions Trophy, he picked up 10 wickets including important wickets in the finals against the hosts England.
 This was probably the highlight of his ODI career as his form in the ODI format has been very hot and cold.
 He was also dropped for the 2014 edition of the Asia Cup.